Please note: the information on this page applies to the Netherlands. We will soon offer more information on global legality.

 Non-legal options for microdosing

 - Psilocybin mushrooms—all types of mushrooms containing psilocybin or psilocin are on the list of prohibited substances to sell.
 But you can get them by growing them yourself.
-Smartshops sell ready-made culture kits, which are legal because they do not contain mushrooms yet.
+Smartshops (in the Netherlands) sell ready-made culture kits, which are legal because they do not contain mushrooms yet.
 So for personal use, possessing and processing mushrooms doesn’t cause any legal problems.

 - LSD—LSD is a Schedule 1 drug, there are no legitimate markets for it anywhere in the world.
 Owning and/or trading this substance can lead to problems with justice.